tinymce/tinymce-docs/tinydrive/getting-started/concepts.md

 ## Storage

 Tiny Drive uses an [Amazon Web Services S3](https://aws.amazon.com/s3/) bucket, the same storage solution used by companies like Netflix, Thomson Reuters, and Zillow.
 (You can read about Amazon’s comprehensive security approach [here](https://aws.amazon.com/security/).)
 You can also configure Tiny Drive to use Google Drive or Dropbox for storage.
-Read about integrating Google Drive or Dropbox [here].
+Read about integrating Google Drive or Dropbox [here]({{site.baseurl}}/tinydrive/integrations).

 ## Security & performance